OpenLI-NZ/openli/README.md

 ---------------------------------------------------------------------------

-Copyright (c) 2018 - 2024 The University of Waikato, Hamilton, New Zealand.
+Copyright (c) 2024 SearchLight Ltd, New Zealand.
 All rights reserved.

 OpenLI was originally developed by the University of Waikato WAND research